-You can connect with your kids instead of your electronics.
+You can connect with your kids instead of your electronics

-Over the years, I have interviewed Julie Metzger of Great Conversations and taken to heart her advice about having many short talks with your kids “shoulder to shoulder,” not face to face.
+Over the years, I have interviewed Julie Metzger of Great Conversations and taken to heart her advice about having many short talks with your kids “shoulder to shoulder,” rather than face to face.
 While snowshoeing, we were burning calories but we were hardly out of breath.
 It is the perfect activity to inspire relaxed conversation.